AhmadDaniyalHassan/assignment-frontend/README.md

 # Project Name Readme
 ## Overview
-Welcome to the [Project Name]!
+Welcome to the [assignment Frontend]!
 This web application is built using Next.js for the frontend, Node.js (with Express) for the backend, Sequelize ORM for database operations, and optionally Redux for state management.

 ## Tasks
 1. Dashboard Setup